sumguytho/SpiralKnightsMods/Readme.md

 meaning one would never be able to use them in java sources), maybe because eclipse just uses compile options i'm unaware of.

-Anyway, just export an archive using eclipse (will have to add projectx-pcode.jar to classpath through project perferences first), then use assemble.py from [Krakatau](https://github.com/Storyyeller/Krakatau) on supplied .j files and add resulting classes to exported jars.
+Anyway, just export an archive using eclipse then use assemble.py from [Krakatau](https://github.com/Storyyeller/Krakatau) on supplied .j files and add resulting classes to exported jars.
 Keep in mind that JVM only considers the first class implementation when traversing the classpath meaning mod jars